Ma-Vin/typewriter/README.md

 # Typewriter

-This repository provides a GoLang logging package, which are inspired by some Log4j features like package specific enablement
+This repository provides a GoLang logging package, which are inspired by some Log4j features like package specific enablement.

-:warning: :construction: **No stable released yet**

-Nevertheless, pre-release versions can already be tested: [typewriter at pkg.go.dev](https://pkg.go.dev/github.com/ma-vin/typewriter)

 ## Sonar analysis